Traditionally Royal Avenue Gardens was filled with Victorian style flower beds using plants raised by the gardeners in the community greenhouse.

 A Japanese style garden, was created in 2015 with the assistance of DGP, on a dry grassed area beneath a large Monkey Puzzle Tree where little would grow.
 The area was covered with different coloured gravel evoking a river bed, including hostas, black grasses and Japanese painted ferns, crossed by a bright red painted rustic bridge made from fallen timber.

 The Newcomen Plaza with its raised bed and coloured shale mulch, was developed when the town celebrated inventor Thomas Newcomen’s 400th anniversary in 2012.
-The beds featured permanent displays using contrasting colours and shapes, and aromatic plants.Dartmouth Town Council is redeveloping these beds in 2019-20.
+The beds featured permanent displays using contrasting colours and shapes, and aromatic plants.Dartmouth Town Council redeveloped these beds in 2019-20.

 The British Legion Rose Garden was revamped recently with roses such as Freedom, Invincible, Remembrance, The Countryman, Peace and Simply the Best.
 DGP volunteers prune the roses.